amanley97/amanley97/README.md

 My name is Alex, thanks for checking out my profile!

-- 💻 A Computer Engineering Undergraduate
+- 💻 A Computer Engineering Master's Student
 - 🌻 Attending the University of Kansas
 - 🧠 With a passion for computer architecture and hardware design